GoogleCloudPlatform/python-docs-samples/bigtable/README.rst

 This directory contains samples for Google Cloud Bigtable. `Google Cloud Bigtable`_ is Google's NoSQL Big Data database service.
 It's the same database that powers many core Google services, including Search, Analytics, Maps, and Gmail.

-This directory contains sample demonstrating using the 'Google Cloud Client Library for Python' as well as the `Google Cloud Client Library HappyBase package`_ to connect to and interact with Cloud Bigtable.
+This directory contains sample demonstrating using the Google Cloud Client Library for Python as well as the `Google Cloud Client Library HappyBase package`_ to connect to and interact with Cloud Bigtable.